 Soprano-alto duet: This is the original text from 1716, unchanged in 1723.
 The text promises the believer the crown (die Krone) of the everlasting life, but only if he stays faithful (getreu) and only in the afterlife, when free of the body (wenn des Leibes frei).

 In Weimar in 1716, for the closing chorale Bach used the 8th verse of Von Gott will ich nicht lassen from 1563, based on the French tune Une jeune fillette from 1557.
-Since this is not the same melody as Es ist das Heil uns kommen her Bach used in 1723 it is very plausible that both chorales from the 1723 version are new, and we need to think of a different solution for the closing chorale of the 1716 version.
+Since this is not the same melody as Es ist das Heil uns kommen her Bach used in 1723 it is very plausible that both chorales from the 1723 version are new, in text as well as in music.
+So in an effort to reconstruct the 1716 version, we need to think of a different solution for the music than the tune from 1723.
 A good fit would be a simple setting of the Von Gott will ich nicht lassen chorale, the way Bach would set for example verse 5 of this chorale as closing movement of cantata 73 in 1723 or 1724.
 So that’s why, for now, I’ve included that music (from a Herreweghe recording) in the Spotify playlist.
 The text would be this:

 |Darum ob ich schon dulde